DFIRScience/dfir.science/_pages/courses.md

 ---
 layout: single
-permalink: /lectures
+permalink: /courses
-title: "Lectures"
+title: "Courses"
 excerpt: "A collection of talks, lectures and courses by Joshua I. James."
-modified: 2020-05-29T19:55:22+09:00
+modified: 2020-06-02T19:55:22+09:00
 ---

-Unless otherwise stated these lectures by Dr. Joshua I. James are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).

-If you have any questions about any of the following lectures, or would like me to speak with your organization please [contact me](/contact).
+# Courses

+The following are a series of free lectures on particular topics.
+Some may be still ongoing.
+If you enjoy these lecture series, please consider supporting us.

 ## Programming
 * [Introduction to Python Programming](/python/) (series)
 * [Introduction to Golang Programming](/golang/) (series)

+## General Science
+* How to do research

+# Once-Off Lectures

+The following are presentation files for once-off talks or lectures.

 ## Digital Forensic Science